Ryan-Lukas/MIPS-pascals-triangle/README.md

 Background
 ------------

-We used MARS MIPS simulator and created the output of Pascal's triangle.
+I used MARS MIPS simulator to develop the assembly language to create the output of Pascal's triangle.

 Output
 ------------